GALÀPAGOS PHOTOGRAPHY WORKSHOP - WEST

-As we start the Galápagos Photography workshop, you will be greeted at the airport upon your arrival in Quito, Ecuador.
-Your driver will escort you to your hotel for the night, a historic colonial style seventeen century building, and just outside Quito, the second largest city in this beautiful country.
+At the start of the Galápagos Photography workshop, you will be greeted at the airport in Quito, Ecuador by our representative.
+Your driver will escort you to your hotel for the night, a historic colonial-style seventeenth-century building, just outside Quito, the second-largest city in this beautiful country.

-Tonight we will have a group dinner to get to know everyone, as well as talk about the exciting days to come in the Galápagos Islands.
+Tonight, we will have a group dinner to get to know everyone, and talk about the exciting days to come in the Galápagos Islands.

-For those arriving early, the historic center of Quito has one of the best-preserved historic centers in the Americas and is great to explore on foot.
+For those arriving early, Quito has one of the best-preserved historic centers in the Americas, and is great to explore on foot.

-Some of the places to explore prior to the workshop include:
+Some places to explore prior to the workshop include:

 - Plaza San Francisco and the Church and Convent of St. Francis

 - Casa Gangotena (a recently restored historic mansion and boutique hotel)

 - Carondelet Palace (the seat of government of the Republic of Ecuador)